Surbma/surbma-datepicker-localization-for-gravity-forms/readme.txt

 == Installation ==

-1. Upload `surbma-datepicker-localizationfor-gravity-forms` folder to the `/wp-content/plugins/` directory
+1. Upload `surbma-datepicker-localization-for-gravity-forms` folder to the `/wp-content/plugins/` directory
 2. Activate the Surbma - Datepicker localization for Gravity Forms plugin through the 'Plugins' menu in WordPress
 3. That's it. :)